Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 - Iowa has combined with its opponents to put up more than 37 points in six of nine games this season.

-- The two teams combine to average 50.3 points per game, 13.3 more than the over/under in this contest.
+- The two teams combine to score 50.3 points per game, 13.3 more than the total in this contest.

-- The 34 combined points per game that these two squads have allowed this season are 3.0 fewer than the 37 total in this contest.
+- This contest's total is 3.0 points above the 34 these two squads combine to surrender per game this season.

-- The Hawkeyes and their opponents have scored an average of 44.2 points per game in 2021, 7.2 more than Saturday's total.
+- In 2021, games involving the Golden Gophers have averaged a total of 50.7 points, 13.7 more than the set total in this contest.

 Iowa Stats and Trends

-- The Hawkeyes have covered the spread once this season when favored by 5.5 points or more (in four chances).
+- Iowa has played nine games, with five wins against the spread.

-- Iowa's games this year have gone over the point total two times in nine opportunities (22.2%).
+- This season, the Hawkeyes have just one against the spread win in four games as a favorite of 5 points or more.

-- Iowa is 5-1 against the spread and 6-0 overall this season when the team scores more than 18.3 points.
+- Iowa's games this year have hit the over on just two of nine set point totals (22.2%).

-- In games that Iowa churns out over 298.9 yards, the team is 4-1 against the spread and 5-0 overall.
+- When Iowa scores more than 18.3 points, it is 5-1 against the spread and 6-0 overall.

-- The Hawkeyes have turned the ball over one more time (12 total) than the Golden Gophers have forced a turnover (11) this season.
+- In games that Iowa churns out more than 298.9 yards, the team is 4-1 against the spread and 5-0 overall.

 - Find the latest spread and moneyline odds for Iowa at SISportsbook.